talwrii/wsgi_bridge/README.md

 More generally wsgi is the defacto standard for python web applications, with [many tools](https://wsgi.readthedocs.io/en/latest/libraries.html) for enhancing and combining wsgi applications.
-Converting a BaseHTTPServer-based application to to wsgi allows the application to interact with these tools.
+Converting a `http.server`-based application to to wsgi allows the application to interact with these tools.
 Additionally, in many ways an application configured purely in python in more tractable and certainly easier to distribute.